aceeric/nbodyjava/README.md

 ### This is an initial version with some cleanups still to do:

-* Implement fragmentation collision behavior
+* Implement fragmentation collision behavior (in progress)
-* implement collision behavior when different bodies have different collision configs
-* bug - use GRPC to try to remove more than the number of existing bodies
+* Consider floats universally for performance comparison
 * Add ability to set initial params (screen characteristics, etc.) from the command line or a config file
 * Can't decrease size of thread pool
 * Add Prometheus "HELP" field to metric initializer
 * Clean up the scripts directory - right now it's a collection of fragments
+* Perhaps a client app in Java or Java + shell
 * Add a guide to running the whole app
 * Comprehensive Javadocs